 The main thing I am focusing on here is getting the right color harmony of the scene.
 Overall the painting is far too dark, but this is intentional.
 This is just the base which I will go back over and refine in later stages.

 I realized in the previous stage I started to add too much detail.
 I was getting caught up in the smaller aspects of the painting rather than sticking to the more important elements.

 I grab a cloth and wipe down the overworked area with no hesitation.
 Look how much cleaner it looks after I wiped it down.

-I have no issue with taking these kind of durastic steps during a painting.
+I have no issue with taking this kind of drastic steps during a painting.
 I would much rather take a risk and go for that slight chance of a great painting than settle for an average painting out of fear.

-Stage 5 - Brighten The Sky Add Texture Using A Palette Knife
+Step 5 – Brighten the Sky Add Texture Using a Palette Knife

 Now I start to lighten up the painting.
 I start with the sky and pull out my palette knife.

-The palette knife allows me with thickly apply paint in an impasto fashion.
+The palette knife allows me to thickly apply paint in an impasto fashion.
 I want the sky to really pop.

 I must now balance out the rest of the painting by adding highlights to the foreground.
 I start with the yellowish area on our right.

 I use a very large brush for this and do not completely mix my colors so that there are subtle streaks of various colors in my strokes.
 This creates an interesting effect in the painting.